You are here:

 Photo Gallery

 Click to view larger version.
-Ca. 1967, two customized Sound City L100 amplifiers, each with different blockscript Sound City nameplate badge; topped by a Grampian Reverb unit.
+Ca. 1967, two customised Sound City L100 amplifiers, each with different blockscript Sound City nameplate badge; topped by a Grampian Reverb unit.

 The August 1969 2nd Isle of Wight show.
-Above and right, top amp (chrome faceplate) is customized Sound City with Hiwatt nameplate; Bottom two amps (black faceplate) are customized Hiwatt Custom DR103 amplifiers, customized to the CP103 specification, though no “The Who” faceplate.
+Above and right, top amp (chrome faceplate) is customised Sound City with Hiwatt nameplate; Bottom two amps (black faceplate) are customised Hiwatt Custom DR103 amplifiers, customised to the CP103 specification, though no “The Who” faceplate.

-Top amp: Sound City L100; bottom two amps: customised Hiwatt DR103, customized to the CP103 specification.
+Top amp: Sound City L100; bottom two amps: customised Hiwatt DR103, customised to the CP103 specification.

 Selected quotes from Pete Townshend